 Some police records, not requiring redaction, may be provided at the time of your request.
 Most police records will have to be reviewed to determine if any information should be exempted (lawfully withheld).

 Exemptions to public records are applied in accordance with the Washington State Public Records Act and/or in accordance with other applicable federal and state laws.
 You can view the Exemption Key used by the City of Port Angeles or see the following for a more complete list of exemptions found outside of the Public Records Act.
 Agency response to requests for records is not always made in the order received.
 When response is not provided at the time of the request, the Police Department will provide a response within five business days that will either include the requested record(s), a denial, a future date for delivery of the record(s), or a request for clarification if the original request was not clear enough to identify a valid record.

 The Police Department may charge a fee for the copying required in our response to some requests for records.
-Possible fees are noted here.
+View the possible fees.
 Please browse the "Frequently Asked Questions" for more information.